lamewarden/RaPiD-boxes-software/README.md

 # RaPiD-chambers-software
-This setup is aimed to visualize gravity or light-stimulated movements of the plant seedlings.
+This setup is aimed at visualizing gravity or light-stimulated movements of the plant seedlings.
 Raspberry PI3B+ was selected as a platform.
-For imaging Raspberry PiNoir v2 camera was used, coupled with 12 IR (880nm) LED illumination to avoid undesirable light responce in plants.
+For imaging, a Raspberry PiNoir v2 camera was used, coupled with 12 IR (880nm) LED illumination to avoid undesirable light responses in plants.
-For the Lateral and top-down illumination adafruit NeoPixel RGBW LED stripes with 60 LEDs/m were used.
+For the Lateral and top-down illumination adafruit, NeoPixel RGBW LED stripes with 60 LEDs/m were used.
-WaveShare 4.3' TFT resistive display was used for the grafical user interface operation.
+WaveShare 4.3' TFT resistive display was used for the graphical user interface operation.

+## Contacts:
+For support, address Ivan Kashkan <kashkan.van@gmail.com>/<kashkan@ueb.cas.cz>